 A 320grit sandpaper brushes off the residue on the tip.
 Rougher grades damage the tip.
 Do not touch the paper for long when cleaning the tip.
 The pen is still hot, and it will damage your wood item.
 Using sandpaper often does not bring harm.
 However, it causes the tip to wear down quickly.

-Using a leather bench strop to clean your tip is almost similar to using knives.
+Using a leather bench strop to clean your tip is similar to using knives.
 Use a rough piece of leather to polish the pen tip as you remove oxides.

 How to clean the tube